Variable Tuner

 After a bit of playing around with the sliders, it's possible to come up with some decent values which successfully filter out the orange ring stack out of everything else:

 A problem with the YCrCb color space, especially this year, is that the difference between red and orange is very subtle.
 So we need to play with the values for a good while until we find some that filters out the red from the goals (in the image you can see there's still red leftovers at the top right) but displays the ring stack.
-Or do some other technique alongside thresholding such as FTCLib's contour ring pipeline with the "horizon" mechanism.
+Or do some other technique alongside thresholding such as with the "horizon" mechanism.

-To keep this explanation simple, you can find the final pipeline here with some additional features, in the TeamCode module, since serves as a good sample alongside other sample classes from EOCV itself.
+To keep this explanation simple, you can find the final pipeline with some additional features, in the TeamCode module, since serves as a good sample alongside other sample classes from EOCV itself.